-Constituent Ammonium (NH4 + ) and ammonia (NH3) Measured as total ammonia nitrogen (TAN) Ammonium (NH 4 + ) Ammonia (NH 3) IUPAC Names Ammonium Azane CAS RN 14798-03-9 7664-41-7 Category Dissolved inorganic r nutrient and toxic substance (in the form of ammonia) Description The ammonium cation is a positively charged polyatomic ion with the chemical formula NH4 + .
-Ammonium (NH 3 ) is formed by the protonation of ammonia.
-In the marine environment, the relative concentration of these two compounds depends largely on the pH and temperature (see below for more detail) of the water body.
-Ammonia is uncharged and lipid soluble and therefore acutely toxic to marine organisms at low concentrations.
-In contrast, the hydrated ammonium ion is non-toxic and a nutrient to primary producers.
-The permeability of plasma membranes to charged particles, such as ammonium ions, is relatively low .
-Recommended Natural Environment and Mariculture guidelines for ammonium and ammonia dissolved oxygen lev t concentrations in the water column should not result in chlorophyll a, turbidity and/or els that are outside the recommended water quality guideline range.
-This range should ing either suitable statistical or mathematical modelling techniques.
-(Total ammonia nitrogen meas- ured in μg/L) Alternatively, where a modelling approach may be difficult to implement, total ammonia nitrogen (TAN) (i.e. $NH_3$ and $NH_4$ + ) concentrations can be derived using the reference system data approach: where an appropriate reference system(s) is available and there are sufficient data for the reference system, the guideline value should be determined as the $80^{\text{th}}$ %ile of the reference system(s) distribution.
-Where insufficient or no reference data exists, single guideline values could be derived from available data based on professional judgement, as an interim measure.
-Toxicity: 600 μg/L (Chronic) Notes on guide- lines Due to the acute toxicity of ammonia (NH 3 ), the most conservative receiving water quality guideline value (ambient versus toxicity) is applicable following the derivation of seasonal site-specific guideline ranges for TAN.
+Constituent Ammonium (NH4 + ) and ammonia (NH3) Measured as total ammonia nitrogen (TAN) Ammonium (NH 4 + ) Ammonia (NH ) IUPAC Names Ammonium Azane CAS RN 14798-03-9 7664-41-7 Category Dissolved inorganic r nutrient and toxic substance (in the form of ammonia) Description (NH3) is formed by the these two compound body.
+Ammonia is uncharg on is a positively charged polyatomic ion with the chemical formula NH4 + .
+Ammonium he protonation of ammonia.
+In the marine environment, the relative concentration of ds depends largely on the pH and temperature (see below for more detail) of the water ed and lipid soluble and therefore acutely toxic to marine organisms at low concentrations.
+In contrast, the hydrated ammonium ion is non-toxic and a nutrient to primary proc The permeability of plasma membranes to charged particles, such as ammonium ions, is relatively lo Recommended quidelines for Natural Environment and Mariculture ammonium and ammonia As a nutrient: Nutrient concentrations in the water column should not result in chlorophyll a, turbidity and dissolved oxygen levels that are outside the recommended water quality guideline range.
+This range should be established by using either suitable statistical or mathematical modelling techniques. nitrogen meas- ured in μg/L) gen meas- Alternatively, where a modelling approach may be difficult to implement, total ammonia nitrogen no reference data exists, single guideline values could be derived from available data al judgement, as an interim measure.
+Toxicity: 600 μg/L (Ch ironic) Notes on guide- lines icity of ammonia (NH $3$ ), the most conservative receiving water quality guideline value sity) is applicable following the derivation of seasonal site-specific guideline ranges for